 With that, our entomologists and pest control experts have created the following guide, which details the direct and indirect costs bed bugs can have on your hotel or lodging business, the industry standards for effective prevention techniques, how to devise and execute a complete, concise and effective compliance plan, an overview of existing bed bug elimination techniques as well as an introduction to Aprehend, the newest and what’s proving to be the most effective bed bug extermination solution on the market today.

-The Direct and Indirect Costs of Bedbugs to the Hotelier
+The Costs of Bedbugs to the Pittsburgh Hotelier

 If you take anything away from this guide, take this — the best thing to do when someone complains about bedbugs in their room is refund their hotel stay, no questions asked.
 Guests are unlikely to cause a stink and/or initiate legal proceedings when a hotel or lodging establishment responds sympathetically; appealing to their discomfort will go along way to avoid financial and reputation-damaging repercussions down the road.